alnoki/AAAAAA/doc/index.rst

 Python?
 *******

-A bit of Python can be executed on most computers with minimal effort, using :py:func:`python:print`:
+A bit of :xref:`Python` can be executed on most computers with minimal effort, using :py:func:`python:print`:

 #.
 Open the command line on your specific machine: